 Visitors have been far from happy for some time.
 The London Boat Show used to be run from Earls Court and was a popular venue.
 The move to Excel had to be the main reason for their unhappiness.
 Earls Court is central and easy to get to.
 Once you had visited the show you were free to pop into “town”.
 This was especially important if you had travelled far.
 It was a weekend away, a treat, something to look forward to.
 Excel, by comparison, is over in Docklands, a hassle of a tube ride which takes 30 minutes from Waterloo station.
 Nothing much else would compel you to visit Docklands, the city airport?
 Beckton Sewage Works?!
 It’s a bleak place in January.
 This coupled with the stark exhibition halls, lack of atmosphere and sky-high prices in the on-site eateries, it’s no wonder ticket sales struggled.

 “……The place is inaccessible, soulless, dreary, small”

-Southampton Boat Show by comparison is huge, with a purpose-built marina to house the boats, the vibrant city of Southampton within striking distance and good road and rail links.
-If you are there from afar, you can make a short break and visit the Isle of Wight too, capital of sailing.
+Southampton Boat Show. by comparison, is huge, with a purpose-built marina to house the boats, the vibrant city of Southampton within striking distance and good road and rail links.
+If you are there from afar, you can take a short break and visit the Isle of Wight too, capital of sailing.

 I for one hope the London Boat Show does not return.
 There must be a need for a boat show for our Northern countrymen with plenty of brilliant venues to choose from.